BabarAli93/EdgeBus/README.md

 ```

 # [Optional] Google Kubernetes Engine
 EdgeBus supports experimentation both at the simulation level and the real world Kubernetes level.
-If you have chosen to go for Kubernetes based experiments, you will need to configure a cluster in Google Kubernetes Engine.
+If you have chosen to go for Kubernetes based experiments, you will need to configure a cluster in Google Kubernetes Engine (GKE).
+Follow [GKE Cluster](https://github.com/saeid93/mobile-kube/blob/main/docs/kubernetes/installation-gcp.md) creation guide for this purpose.